dakuo/personal-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Dakuo Wang 王大阔(Chinese Name)
+title: Dakuo Wang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Research Team Lead
+role: Research Staff Member & Principal Investigator

 # Organizations/Affiliations to show in About widget
 organizations: